Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 What Are LTIP Awards?

-In practical terms, Stock Options and RSUs offer two distinct ways to participate in P&G’s long-term growth.
+In practical terms, Stock Options and RSUs offer two distinct ways to participate in P&G’s long‑term growth.
 Stock Options give you the right—but not the obligation—to purchase company shares at a set price in the future.
 If P&G’s stock price rises above your grant price, you can exercise your options and benefit from the difference.
 However, if the stock price does not increase, options may have little or no value.
 In contrast, RSUs represent a commitment by P&G to deliver actual shares to you after a vesting period, regardless of how much the stock price has changed.
-This means RSUs always retain some value as long as the stock is worth something, and they require no action on your part to receive them.
-The key distinction is that options offer more upside potential but higher risk, while RSUs provide more certainty and lower risk.
+RSUs retain value as long as P&G stock has value, and they require no action on your part to receive them.

 You can choose how your LTIP award splits between Stock Options and RSUs: